Inside ‘The Irishman’s’ Gonzo Theory That the Mob Killed JFK

 In the background of The Irishman, Jones’ theory looms large.
 During a dinner scene, Bufalino warns that Hoffa may be in danger: “If they can knock off a president,” he says, “they can knock off the president of a union.”
 And Kennedy’s alleged mafia ties are omnipresent in the film, as Scorsese draws a tight comparison between Sheeran—an Irish guy embraced by the mob, who turned against the man who made him—and the first Catholic president, accused of doing the same.

-Then, when Kennedy took office, he appointed his brother, Robert F. Kennedy, as his Attorney General.
+Then, when Kennedy took office, he appointed his brother Robert as his attorney general.
 Bobby Kennedy had a bad track record with gangsters, at least from their side of things.
 As a senator, Kennedy had skewered Hoffa several times in televised Senate testimony and tried to indict him on racketeering charges.
 Many of the accusations against Hoffa bore out—James Neff’s history of the “blood feud,” Vendetta: Bobby Kennedy Versus Jimmy Hoffa, described the union leader’s myriad kickback schemes and illegal wiretapping habit—but Kennedy hadn’t secured a conviction.
-When JFK made RFK Attorney General, Bobby resumed his hunt, assembling a team of nearly two dozen prosecutors later dubbed the “Get Hoffa” squad.
+When JFK made RFK his attorney general, Bobby resumed his hunt, assembling a team of nearly two dozen prosecutors later dubbed the “Get Hoffa” squad.
 “Something is happening in this country by the name of Bobby Kennedy,” Hoffa said during one hearing in Nashville, quoted in Brandt’s book.
-“One man has assigned an elite squad of twenty-three deputy attorneys general to work his dictates on me.”
+“One man has assigned an elite squad of 23 deputy attorneys general to work his dictates on me.”

 To the chagrin of the tin-hat crowd, Sheeran’s gun story didn’t make it into The Irishman.
 Scorsese did not respond to requests for comment about the theory.
 But in a press junket at the New York Film Festival, where the movie debuted, the director explained his decision to tread lightly.
 “The decision had to be made, very clear, before I read the book,” Scorsese said, first reported by Esquire.
 “Are we going to get into what could be considered conspiracy theories?”